A PERMANENT HOME Found

 OPPORTUNITIES TO COME

 Beyond giving us a permanent home, the things that excite us most about this move are the ways that our capacity to be witnesses for the kingdom can grow.
-As said above, this space is a perfect blend of who we have been for the last 17 years and who we are.
+As said above, this space is a perfect blend of who we have been for the last 17 years and who we are, and who we are becoming.
 This space, and this neighborhood, feel like a natural extension and a kind of culmination of our core group of leaders and families that have been a part of Mosaic for the last several years.
 It also provides a rootedness that allows for a more obvious and clear mission as a church, and it puts us in a neighborhood where we can be responsible and connected.
 Part of why we would love to lower our debt amount from the start is so that we can run more wide-open for ministry and lean into greater missional generosity.
 Mosaic has always been a place that has given back, and we have challenged ourselves for over a decade to give more and more of our budget every year.
 Recently, without as much numeric growth, that has become more difficult, and yet we have continued to increase giving.
-Limiting our debt, and potentially getting into a new space for less than what we currently pay, would alleviate that difficulty and allow us to continue to prioritize giving.
+Limiting our debt, and potentially getting into a new space for less than what we currently pay, would alleviate that difficulty and allow us to continue to prioritize giving outwardly.
 And, it would allow us to more fully embrace the missional opportunities we will find as soon as we begin meeting in our new home.

 PARTNER WITH US